Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You can line the loaf pan with parchment paper “wings” before spraying with baking spray to help lift it out of the loaf pan.

-STEP TWO: Using a small bowl, whisk together the flour, baking soda and salt.
+STEP TWO: Using a small bowl, whisk together the flour, baking soda, and salt.
 Set dry ingredients aside.

 flour, baking soda, and salt whisked together in a bowl

-STEP THREE: Using either a stand mixer or a medium bowl and a handheld mixer on medium-high speed, beat the softened cream cheese and vanilla extract for 30 seconds.
+Use either a stand mixer or a medium bowl and a handheld mixer on medium-high speed.

 cream cheese and vanilla bended together in a bowl